 Other sources claim that the punishment is more severe.
 Offenders may receive a prison sentence of over five years, just for possessing small quantities of cannabis for personal use.
 The legalities involved in getting out of prison can also be an expensive, lengthy process.

-Despite the law, a thriving cannabis industry still exists today, and the authorities sometimes turn a blind eye to its production and sale, especially if a bribe is offered.
+Regardless of the tough sentences, a thriving cannabis industry still exists today, and the authorities sometimes turn a blind eye to its production and sale, especially if a bribe is offered.
 This is especially the case during the festival of Shivaratri.

 Can you sell cannabis in Nepal?